19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Cure Poison.md

 | Range    | Touch                                               |
 | Domains  | [Life](../../Spell%20Domains/Life.md)            |

-You perform a basic healing ritual to neutralize a simple poison.
-Remove [Poisoned 1](../../../../Game%20Procedures/Conditions/Poisoned.md) from the touched creature.
+You use life energy to neutralize a poison on a creature you touch.

+The affected creature is cured of [Poisoned 1](../../../../Game%20Procedures/Conditions/Poisoned.md).

-*(This does not reduce X for poisons with a higher X, it simply does nothing).*
+*This does not reduce X for poisons with a higher X, it simply does nothing.*

 ---
 *Upcast: Increase the curable value of X by 1 per spell level.*